learn-co-curriculum/ruby-remembering-objects-readme/README.md

   => NoMethodError: undefined method `all' for Song:Class
 ```

-Uh-oh, looks like we don't have a class method to access the contents of the `@@all` array.
+Looks like we don't have a class method to access the contents of the `@@all` array.
+That sounds right, we did not define a class method to access the contents of the `@@all`.
 Just like how we've built reader methods that expose the value of instance variables, we need to build a method that will expose, or make accessible outside of the class, the value of a class variable.

 Let's build one now.

 ### Building a Class Method to Access a Class Variable

-Let's call our class method `#all` and code it such that it iterates over all of the individual song instances stored in the `@@all` array, `puts`-ing out the name of each song.
+Let's define a class method named `.all` to expose our `@@all` class variable.

 ```ruby
 class Song